verbb/footnotes/README.md

 }
 ```

-You only have to add `footnotebutton` to redactor plugins.
+You only have to add `footnotebutton` to Redactor plugins.
 This is how the config file looks afterwards.

 ```json